DavidLepoultier/swarmui/README.md

 * Consistency - The web UI should be consistent with the commands found on the docker / swarm CLI.

 ## Constraints
-* You must start, on each node, the docker deamon with option TCP and TLS.
+* You must start, on each node, the docker deamon with option TCP.
 * One or many docker Swarm Manarger can be started in the cluster.
 * All Swarm Manager and agent must used consul to discover all the nodes.
 * On each node, docker swarm-agent must be started
-* The Tls certificats must be stored in the directory "/certs" on the host where swarmui be deployed.
-With this naming :
- - ca.pem
- - cert.pem
- - key.pem

 ## Using the container

 ### Container Quickstart
-1. Run: `docker run -d -p 9000:9000 -v /certs:/certs ptimagos/swarmui http://<consul host ip>:8500`
+1. Run: `docker run -d -p 9000:9000 ptimagos/swarmui -consul http://<consul host ip>:8500`

 2. Open your browser to `http://<dockerd host ip>:9000`